Laura Ward

 Recommended

-Wellness CORE dry cat food receives the Cat Food Advisor rating, 4 stars.
+Wellness CORE dry product range is made of five recipes which all receive the Cat Food Advisor rating, 4 stars.

 The CORE dry range from Wellness is positioned as a premium grain free offering, with a number of formulas including kitten and indoor cat.
 The product line has good quality ingredients with primary meat sources providing excellent nutrition.